babowsk1/tvm/a-instructions-and-opcodes.md

 ## A.12 Debug primitives

-Opcodes beginning with $$\mathrm{FE}$$ are reserved for the debug primitives.
+Opcodes beginning with $${FE}$$ are reserved for the debug primitives.
 These primitives have known fixed operation length, and behave as (multibyte) NOP operations.
 In particular, they never change the stack contents, and never throw exceptions, unless there are not enough bits to completely decode the opcode.
 However, when invoked in a TVM instance with debug mode enabled, these primitives can produce specific output into the text debug log of the TVM instance, never affecting the TVM state (so that from the perspective of TVM the behavior of debug primitives in debug mode is exactly the same).
 For instance, a debug primitive might dump all or some of the values near the top of the stack, display the current state of TVM and so on.

 ### A.12.1.
 Debug primitives as multibyte NOPs.